 I enjoy hiking, long days at Flathead Lake and, of course, Netflix (binge watching is always a problem for me).

 Hi!
-My name is Joseph Ikehara, and I am a freshman Tech Saint here at Carroll College.
+My name is Joseph Ikehara, and I am a sophomore Tech Saint here at Carroll College.
 I am majoring in Computer Science.

 I applied to be a Tech Saint because I want to learn as much about computers while I'm here at Carroll.
 Considering my major, this position is a fantastic opportunity for me, and I'm glad that I can do it.